wayneeseguin/graft/doc/vault-defaults.md

 # Vault Operator Default Values

-As of Spruce v1.31.0, the vault operator supports default values using the logical OR (`||`) syntax.
-This allows you to specify fallback values when secrets are not found in Vault, preventing Spruce from failing when optional secrets are missing.
+As of graft v1.31.0, the vault operator supports default values using the logical OR (`||`) syntax.
+This allows you to specify fallback values when secrets are not found in Vault, preventing graft from failing when optional secrets are missing.

 ## Basic Usage